mannyuk-dev/battleship---oop/README.md

 ## code review
 Project was built using a battleship boilerplate - https://github.com/mike-ada/AdaShip-version-1

 Instead of using a 2d array for the board, a an index is used to identify a specific coordinate on the board.
+The board is created using the configuration file - ada_config.ini
+The width of the board is used alongside the index to determine the rol and column.
+The division of idx and witdth is the row and the remainder is the column

 <img alt="code5" src="https://raw.githubusercontent.com/mannyuk-dev/battleship---oop/main/2021-06-03%2012_06_33-coordinates.cpp%20-%20AdaShip-version-1-main%20-%20Visual%20Studio%20Code.png">

+To identify wheter a coordinate has already been hit, a simple function is used. if a coordinate is not hit, is marked as Available.
+This helps us differentiate what has been hit and what hasn't been hit